-I am a second year PhD student and a graduate research assistant in the College of Information and Computer Sciences at the University of Massachusetts Amherst under the supervision of Subhransu Maji in the Computer Vision Lab.
+I am a third year PhD student and a graduate research assistant in the College of Information and Computer Sciences at the University of Massachusetts Amherst under the supervision of Subhransu Maji in the Computer Vision Lab.
 Previously, I spent three years as a graduate research assistant under the supervision of Pablo Arbeláez in the Biomedical Computer Vision Group at the Universidad de Los Andes.
 My interests are in Pattern Recognition in Computer Vision using Artificial Intelligence.

 - 05/20/2020 - Paper accepted at Medical & Biological Engineering & Computing.